-Before joining Google, the two founded Flowing Media, Inc., a visualization studio focused on media and consumer-oriented projects.
-Prior to Flowing Media, they led IBM’s Visual Communication Lab, where they created the ground-breaking public visualization platform Many Eyes.
-The two became a team in 2003 when they decided to visualize Wikipedia, leading to the "history flow" project that revealed the self-healing nature of the online encyclopedia.
+Before joining Google, the two founded Flowing Media, Inc., which focused on media and consumer-oriented projects.
+Prior to Flowing Media, they led IBM's Visual Communication Lab, where they created the ground-breaking public visualization platform Many Eyes, which introduced visualization to millions of users worldwide.
+The two became a team in 2003 when they performed the first scientific study of Wikipedia, leading to the "history flow" project that revealed the self-healing nature of the online encyclopedia.

 Our medium is data visualization, a technology developed by computer scientists to extract insights from raw numbers.
 This technique is ideal for investigating a world represented by digital traces, where truth is hidden in masses of information.
 The resulting studies take the form of web sites, prints, and videos.